 TLDR Keratinocytes in hair follicles differentiate similarly to skin cells, with specific patterns in different regions.

-The study investigated the expression of various cytokeratins in the outer root sheath (ORS) of human anagen hair follicles using 11 antikeratin monoclonal antibodies on 10 scalp specimens.
-It was found that CKs 1, 10, and 11, which are markers for differentiating keratinocytes, were present in the intermediate and granular cells at the infundibulum, with a clear demarcation between the infundibulum and isthmus.
-Trichilemmal keratinization was observed to progress in an inner-upward direction toward the hair canal.
-CK 19, a marker for undifferentiated stem cells, was located in the outermost cells of the ORS at the isthmus and some lower ORS cells.
-CK 16, associated with hyperproliferative keratin, was found in the outermost cells of the infundibulum and all ORS cells below the isthmus.
-The findings suggested that keratinocytes at the infundibulum differentiate similarly to interfollicular epidermal keratinocytes, and ORS cells below the isthmus move upward along the hair axis as they differentiate.
+The study investigated the expression of various cytokeratins (CKs) in the outer root sheath (ORS) of human anagen hair follicles using 11 antikeratin monoclonal antibodies on 10 scalp specimens.
+CKs 1, 10, and 11 were found in intermediate and granular cells at the infundibulum, indicating differentiation similar to interfollicular epidermal keratinocytes.
+A clear demarcation in CK expression was observed between the infundibulum and isthmus.
+CK 19, a marker for undifferentiated stem cells, was present in the outermost cells of the ORS at the isthmus and lower ORS.
+CK 16, associated with hyperproliferative keratin, was detected in the outermost cells of the infundibulum and all ORS cells below the isthmus.
+The study suggested that ORS cells below the isthmus move upward along the hair axis with differentiation.